top of page

 Finding a qualified Mixe interpreter is difficult, largely because of the language’s limited reach and high internal diversity.
 Spoken by a small, geographically concentrated population, many Mixe speakers are monolingual or have only basic Spanish proficiency and do not have formal interpreter training.

 The fact that Mixe consists of several variants, many of which are mutually unintelligible, complicates the process of matching interpreters to specific cases.
 An interpreter who speaks one Mixe variant may not understand another at all.
-Further limiting the pool of qualified interpreters is the lack of formal certification programs available to them.
-These programs are necessary to work in specialized settings, such as the justice system and healthcare.
+Further limiting the pool of qualified interpreters is the lack of formal certification programs available to them, which are necessary to work in specialized settings, such as the justice system and healthcare.

 This language disparity restricts Mixe speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Mixe speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.